 Other hikes in Waterton Lakes National Park you might enjoy

-- A Gorgeous Alberta Hike: Lineham Ridge in Waterton Lakes NP
+- A Gorgeous Alberta Hike: Lineham Ridge in Waterton Lakes National Park

-- Hiking the Carthew-Alderson Trail in Waterton Lakes National Park
+- A Hike on the Carthew-Alderson Trail in Waterton Lakes

 - 7 Things to do on a Trip to Waterton Lakes National Park